 It’s an email marketing service.
 Every newsletter signup form on this web site comes straight from ConvertKit, and I use it to manage all of my email lists.
-ConvertKit is similar to services like MailChimp and Drip, but I feel it offers the best combination of features for the price.
+ConvertKit is similar to MailChimp and Drip's services, but I feel it offers the best combination of features for the price.

 In other words, it’s one of the best values in the business.

-Next, I’m going to show you exactly how I used ConvertKit to create my free email course quickly and easily.
+Next, I will show you exactly how I used ConvertKit to create my free email course quickly and easily.